UNIVERSITY STUDENT APARTMENTS

 Internet service is provided by the University Information Technology Office (UIT).
 Each unit has one data location for connection to the campus network.
-Each apartment (excluding Fort Douglas units) is provided with a modem and two part power supply upon move-in.
-Modem and power supply must be returned to the Main Office by midnight on the move out date or the resident will be charged $80.00.
+Each apartment (excluding Fort Douglas units) is provided with a modem, cables, filter and power supply upon move-in.
+If not returned to the Main Office by midnight on the move out date, the resident will be charged $100.00.
 An After Hours Drop Box is available in the Main Office foyer.

 Student Apartments network connections are governed by University policy.
 The network is to be used for legal, non-commercial purposes, including personal home use.
 Uses that violate University policy, or federal and state laws and regulations are not allowed.
-To review University policies, go to: http://www.it.utah.edu/services/connected/USA/index.html
+Go to review University policies.

 Each unit receives IP addresses from the University's DHCP server.
 Static IP addresses are not allowed.